claudia1462656918/MSiA-Value-Chain-Project/README.md

 ## Project Charter

 **Vision**: Evaluate area of improvement for bank's marketing improvements and increase bank clients’ interest in subscribing the bank's financial product
-There is a portrugess bank that spends more than sufficimoney on marketing but does not have a satisfied result: not many clients' buy the product.
+There is a portrugess bank that spends excessive on marketing but does not have a satisfied result: not many clients' buy the product.

 **Mission**: Drive subscription of term deposit by using data of clients and last contact of current campaign of the Portuguese bank to inform targeting decision